Q and As: Modernising Australian screen content settings

 - Screen Australia will administer this funding.
 Guidelines and information about applying will be released over coming months on Screen Australia's website.

 What is the main change being made to the Australian Screen Production Incentive?

-- The key change will be the harmonisation of the Producer Offset as 30 per cent for film and television production, regardless of release platform.
+- The key change will be an increase to the Producers Offset rate from 20 per cent to 30 per cent for Australian television content.

 Why is the television incentive rate being increased from 20 to 30 per cent?